Clockwork Zoo

-Clockwork Zoo (formerly Octagon CSI), based in Cape Town, South Africa, was South Africa's largest animation studio from 2005 until its closure in 2011.
+Clockwork Zoo (formerly Octagon CSI, styled as CLOCKWORK ZOO) was a South African animation studio that was active from 2005 until its closure in 2011.

-After creating the local action-adventure teen show Urbo: The Adventures of Pax Afrika, the company produced the animation for several international television series, including the fifth season of Caillou co-produced with Loogaroo Animation Studio, and the Cookie Jar Group, Mr. Baby for Xilam, and the Playhouse Disney series Florrie's Dragons, co-produced by Wish Films.
+After creating the local action-adventure teen show URBO: The Adventures of Pax Afrika, the company produced the animation for several international television series, including the fifth season of Caillou co-produced with Loogaroo Animation Studio, and the Cookie Jar Group, Mr. Baby for Xilam, and the Playhouse Disney series Florrie's Dragons, co-produced by Wish Films.

 History

 2005-2010: Early career

-Clockwork Zoo is Africa's largest animation studio and home to several of South Africa's most prolific storytellers and content creators.
+Clockwork Zoo was Africa's largest animation studio and home to several of South Africa's most prolific storytellers and content creators.
 Starting in 2005 with URBO: The Adventures of Pax Afrika, the young animation division quickly grew to 30 people, producing 104 half-hour episodes.
-After a move from local to more international work and a change from Flash to Toon Boom as preferred medium, the studio worked on Mr Bebe (Xilam, France), Happy Valley (Dinamo, Wales) and storyboards for Wibbly Pig (Wish Films, UK).
+After a move from local to more international work and a change from Flash to Toon Boom as preferred medium, the studio worked on Mr. Baby (Xilam, France), Happy Valley (Dinamo, Wales) and storyboards for Wibbly Pig (Wish Films, UK).